drupol/master-thesis/src/thesis/2-reproducibility.typ

 ) <inputs-checksum-string>

 A one-way function is easy to compute but is practically impossible to reverse.
-This is mostly due to the fixed size output, the number of possible inputs (#emph[domain]) exceeds the number of possible outputs (#emph[codomain]).
+This is primarily due to the fixed-size output the number of possible inputs (#emph[domain]) exceeds the number of possible outputs (#emph[codomain]).
 The time complexity of such a function is usually linear, which means that the time it takes to compute the checksum is proportional to the size of the input,